Willesden Junction station

-Willesden Junction (/ˈwɪlzdən ˈdʒʌŋkʃən/) is an interchange station located in Harlesden, north-west London.
-It is situated on the Bakerloo line of the London Underground and the Lioness and Mildmay lines of the London Overground.
+Willesden Junction (/ˈwɪlzdən ˈdʒʌŋkʃən/) is an interchange station at the intersection of the North London and Watford DC lines in Harlesden, north-west London, England.
+It provides Bakerloo line services of the London Underground, and the Lioness and Mildmay line services of the London Overground.
 The station is located close to the Old Oak Lane conservation area in the East Acton ward.